-Games without frontiers is an advanced course in political science and military history, introducing the operating framework of intelligence organizations operation in Western democracies.
+Games without frontiers is an advanced course in political science and military history, introducing the operating framework of the intelligence organization's operation in Western democracies.

 In addition to classic intelligence studies, will review aspects of Cybersecurity & Cyber intelligence.

 Here is the sum of subjects we will review: